 If you go on-leave for an academic year, you will give up your mailbox, return all keys, and make arrangements for your incoming mail.
 If your leave is for less than a year we will try to keep your box assignment.

-Smith 40A and Gowen 1A and 1B are departmentally controlled conference rooms.
+Smith 40A and The Olson Room (Gowen 1A) and 1B are departmentally controlled conference rooms.
 These rooms may be used for review sessions, exam defenses, etc., if scheduled in advance; they may not be used for regular classes or quiz sections.
 Contact the Main Office to schedule Smith 40A and Gowen 1A or 1B.
 The key may be picked up just prior to use.

 The kitchen is located in Gowen 3.
 If you use the microwave, refrigerator, counter, or sink, please be considerate of others and clean them after each use.
 Graduate students have posted a sign-up schedule for responsibility for a weekly disposal of old food and containers.